 Must tasteGrande Reserve Assyrtiko + Vinsanto

-The Union of Santorini Cooperatives — the largest producer on the island, drawing fruit from over 1,200 grower-members.
+The Union of Santorini Cooperatives, the largest producer on the island, drawing fruit from over 1,200 grower-members.
 The cliff-side tasting terrace on the road from Fira to Pyrgos has the most-photographed caldera view on Santorini outside the Oia sunset rocks.
 The standard flights (€15–25) are honest; the Grande Reserve Assyrtiko and the Vinsanto are the bottles worth focusing on.
 Walk-in friendly.
-Touristy; doesn't pretend not to be.
+Touristy, and doesn't pretend not to be.
 Book a late-afternoon table to catch the sunset.

 Cliff-side caldera viewWalk-in friendlySunset booking